kolkhis/prolug-coursework/automation-engineering/unit2/u2lab.md

 - Is there anything you would add for your scripts?

-For the playbooks, reporting out to an external source would be good.
+**Answer:** For the playbooks, reporting out to an external source would be good.

 - If you would add something, how does it improve the code?

-This would not require us to be at the terminal to see the result of the playbook execution.
+**Answer:** This would not require us to be at the terminal to see the result of the playbook execution.
 For instance, a webhook integration (like you've got set up for the ProLUG environment) would be a good addition.